 3 Expected output

 The expected output will be a report or reports on the results of the work conducted for each step above, together with one or more Recommendations, as appropriate.
-Outputs may also include regular updates to the online toolkit, and the development of any additional tools or guidelines to support the implementation of telecommunications/ICTs for disaster management.
+Outputs may also include regular updates to the online toolkit, and the development of any additional tools or guidelines to support the implementation of telecommunications/ICTs for utilization of telecommunications/ICTs for disaster preparedness, mitigation, and response and recovery.

+Succinct outputs summarizing case studies and capturing lessons learned, best practices, and tools/templates will be prepared and presented to the Study Question for approval annually.
+The focus will be on both technology examples and also deployment case studies of new and emerging systems and applications for disaster communications and response.

 4 Timing